albbus-stack/t5.rs/README.md

 - Install dependencies using `bun install`
 - Watch and build TailwindCSS using `bun tailwind`

->All the below notes on various package versions and features are handled by the `bun web`, `bun android`, and `bun desktop` commands by copying the correct `Cargo.toml` file to the project root
+>All the below notes on various package versions and features are handled by the `bun web`, `bun android`, and `bun desktop` commands by automatically copying the correct `Cargo.toml` file to the project root.

 ## API